 - Events requiring clean up will not be confirmed until a signed IT is presented to Facilities Services.

 - For more information about services available or to contact Facilities Services visit http://tulane.edu/facilities/uptown/flag_special_events.cfm

 General Use Policies:

-- The Department of Campus Recreation reserves the right to cancel any event due to inclement weather or poor field/quad conditions.
-A Campus Recreation Representative will notify the sponsoring organization if the field/quads need to be closed.
+- The Department of Campus Recreation reserves the right to cancel any event due to inclement weather or poor field conditions.
+A Campus Recreation Representative will notify the sponsoring organization if the field needs to be closed.

-- No vehicles are allowed on fields or quads without prior permission from Facilities Services.
-Should permission be granted, the sponsoring organization must have a representative present when vehicles are moving on or off the fields/quads.
+- No vehicles are allowed on the field without prior permission from the Department of Campus Recreation.
+Should permission be granted, the sponsoring organization must have a representative present when vehicles are moving on or off the field.

-- No glass containers are allowed on quads, fields or other outdoor space.
+- No glass containers are allowed on the field.

 - The University is a tobacco free campus.
 There is no smoking allowed anywhere on campus.